Commercial Building Types

 Owners usually get the best value from parking lot construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Site Review And Paving Strategy Alignment
+1. Georgetown Site Review, Drainage Analysis, And Paving Strategy Alignment With City Requirements

-3. Paving And Hardscape Execution
+3. Paving, Curb, Walk, And Hardscape Execution

-Paving And Hardscape Execution is treated as a decision gate, not a box-checking exercise.
+Paving, Curb, Walk, And Hardscape Execution is treated as a decision gate, not a box-checking exercise.
 We use that phase to confirm what the field needs next, what ownership still has to decide, and which procurement or permit items could alter the critical path if they drift.
 That keeps the job grounded in practical site needs rather than forcing recovery work into the back half of the schedule.

-4. Striping, Signage, And Turnover Completion
+4. Striping, ADA Marking, Signage, And City Of Georgetown Parking Turnover Completion

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.